 Given Led Zeppelin tees have been fetching small fortunes in recent years, let’s pretend Grandpappy had a whole lotta love for Zep.
 We’ll use them as our sold-item search example.

-Examining the search results above, we know the 1975 dated
+Examining the search results above, we know the 1975

 $489.00 Zeppelin tee actually fetched between $205.49 and $300.
-These search results are a solid start for appraisal because they’re a mix of fixed and auction prices.
+These search results are a solid start for an appraisal because they’re a mix of fixed and auction prices.

-In most cases auctions come in lower than market value.
+In most cases, auctions come in lower than market value.
 Fixed prices are typically inflated, especially with a “Make Offer” button usually attached to each listing.

 Let’s say Gramps had that same white 1975 Zep print.
 Can you safely say it’s worth $250?
 Not always.
 There are a number of variables that can positively or negatively affect the value of your garment.
 So let’s make sure you’re not asking too much – or worse – too little.
 That’s what I’ll discuss next.

-Like most collectibles, condition is a prime factor.
-But t-shirts are different than comic books because in the comic niche, condition reigns supreme.
-The better condition the book, the higher the value, no exceptions.
+Like most collectibles, the condition is a prime factor.
+But t-shirts are different than comic books because, in the comic niche, condition reigns supreme.
+The better condition of the book, the higher the value, no exceptions.
 You don’t get any points in the comic value department if the copy has obviously been read and has some character.
 Wait, you actually read the comic book?!
 You fool!
 They should always be placed in a vacuum-sealed Mylar bag directly from the printing press and immediately sent to be graded and encapsulated in plastic.

 This appraisal factor can be tricky.
 One might assume that an early-1970s tee is worth more than one from the 1980s.
 Maybe, but there are many variables to consider.
 For example, tees from the ’70s are even smaller than those from the ’80s.
 Tees from the 1960s and earlier decades get increasingly valuable just by virtue of age and rarity.
-Even undershirts from the turn-of-the-century can fetch a fortune, so you can imagine what the first tees with prints might be worth.
+Even undershirts from the turn of the century can fetch a fortune, so you can imagine what the first tees with prints might be worth.